Current Presentations

 Digging Up Deeds – U.S. Land records are some of the earliest and most complete records available.
 They contain clues to relationships, economic standing, migration, and much more.
 Learn about transactions between individuals using case studies to demonstrate how to find and understand different types of deeds.

-Extra, Extra, Read All About Your Ancestors – Newspapers are so much more than just obituaries and marriage notices, they can provide details about the lives of your ancestors that can't be found anywhere else.
+Extra, Extra, Read All About Your Ancestors – Newspapers are so much more than just obituaries and marriage notices; they can provide details about the lives of your ancestors that can't be found anywhere else.
 Learn about what newspapers have to offer and where to find them.

 No Death Certificate: No Problem – Death certificates or registers aren't always available.
 Learn about other records that can provide details about our ancestors’ passing.